5 Key points:

 Once the diagnosis of a bladder lesion is confirmed, endoscopic surgery using a resectoscope instrument to cut away the tumour (called TURBT) is the standard treatment [Fig 5].
 Bladder biopsies are also taken so as not to miss pre-cancerous areas of the bladder lining (carcinoma-in-situ or CIS).
 After resecting the tumours, separate muscle biopsies are taken and the bladder is palpated with both hands.
 General anesthesia is usually preferred and it may take up to 1 hour to resect a large tumour.
 The pathology report will stage the cancer according to its grade and the depth of invasion [Fig 6].

 Fig 5.
 TURBT to cut away bladder tumour

 Fig 6.
 The staging of bladder cancer

 At the time of diagnosis, 80% of bladder tumours are superficial, i.e. confined to the bladder lining.
 The other 20% are invasive (i.e. penetrated the muscle layer of the bladder).
 Superficial cancers carry a good prognosis but have a tendency to recur.
 If they recur frequently, they have a real risk of becoming invasive in the future, especially if the cancer is of high grade or if CIS is present.
 Invasive tumours will eventually spread to the lymph nodes and distant organs, especially the lungs, bones and liver.
-Prognosis for invasive disease is poor, hence it is important to treat bladder cancer at its early stage (stage 1) before it penetrates into the muscle layer.
+Prognosis for invasive disease is poor, hence it is important to treat bladder cancer at its early stage (stage 1) before it invades further into the muscle layer.